event photography

 Business Headshots at Conferences

-Are you planning a business conference, convention or other similar corporate event?
+Are you planning a business conference, workshop or other corporate event?
 Would you like to add more value?

-At your next conference or convention, arrange to have a business portrait photo studio at your venue.
-Conference-goers could then get a new business headshot while they’re at your event.
+Arrange to have a business portrait studio at your next event.
+People could get a new business headshot while they’re at your event.

 This is not to be confused with those photo booths you might see at parties and other social events.
 A business portrait studio has no silly props, no crazy backgrounds.
-It’s a no-nonsense, business photo studio with photographer, editor and makeup artist.
-Conference delegates would get a first-rate, professional business headshot.
+It’s a no-nonsense, business photo studio with photographer, assistant(s) and, perhaps, makeup artist.

 Continue reading →